-Dementia is the medical term used to describe a group of symptoms consisting of memory loss, impaired judgement, disorientation and behavioural changes, which are of sufficient severity to cause loss of function.
+Dementia describes a group of symptoms such as memory loss, impaired judgment, confusion and behavioural changes, which are severe enough to cause loss of function.

-Some causes of dementia are potentially reversible.
-However, there is presently no cure for the common causes of dementia such as Alzheimer's Disease and Vascular Dementia.
+Some causes of dementia may be reversible but at present, there is no cure for the common causes such as Alzheimer's Disease and Vascular Dementia.

 Medications are used to manage the signs.
 Appropriate care facilities, behavioural therapies, counselling, and education are available to improve care for patients and their families.